 Maintenance Level: High.
-"This color fades very quickly," says Toyomi Ishikura, colorist for SHRD Hair Care at Kim Vo salon.
-Ishikura recommends using a toner and color shampoo frequently to keep the shade in tip-top shape between touch-ups.
+"This color fades very quickly," Ishikura says.
+She recommends using a toner and color shampoo frequently to keep the shade in tip-top shape between touch-ups.

-Price: Cost will vary depending on whether you're getting streaks or dying your whole head, and whether you go to a mid-range or high-end salon.
-And you should go to a salon; Ishikura strongly recommends consulting a professional, rather than trying the look at home with boxed dye— "Your bathroom is gonna be so messy!"
+Price: Cost will vary depending on whether you're getting streaks or dying your whole head, as well as whether you go to a mid-range or high-end salon.
+And you should definitely go to a salon.
+Ishikura strongly recommends consulting a professional, rather than trying the look at home with boxed dye: "Your bathroom is gonna be so messy!"

 Demi Lovato demonstrates a relatively low-maintenance take with their magenta ombré.
-By keeping her roots a natural dark brown at the base, they ensures less frequent trips to the salon chair.
+By keeping her roots a natural dark brown at the base, they've ensured less frequent trips to the salon chair.
 To keep the magenta color itself vibrant, Ishikura says "the key to keep this color is not to shampoo your hair too often."
 Use dry shampoo between washes.
-Ishikura recommends SH-RD Nutra-Therapy Shampoo ($20), which is sulfate- and paraben-free for color-treated hair.

 Stunning Short Cut

-In short, magenta radiates a soft pink aura, no matter your skin tone.
+Magenta radiates a soft pink aura, no matter your skin tone.
 Nicole Richie is positively glowing with her pink hair and bixie cut.